cdktf/cdktf-provider-upcloud/docs/loadbalancerBackend.csharp.md

 - *Type:* string

-ID of the load balancer to which the backend is connected.
+UUID of the load balancer to which the backend is connected.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.10.1/docs/resources/loadbalancer_backend#loadbalancer LoadbalancerBackend#loadbalancer}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/5.11.0/docs/resources/loadbalancer_backend#loadbalancer LoadbalancerBackend#loadbalancer}

 ---